 When you create or open a project, one of the first panes you see is the Catalog pane.
 The catalog view also is open when you create a new project using the project templates provided with ArcGIS Pro, and it is the active view when you create a new blank project.
-The Catalog pane and the catalog view allow you to access all items associated with a specific project in one place, whether they are available from a local or network computer, ArcGIS Online, or your organization's portal.
+The Catalog pane and the catalog view allow you to access all items associated with a specific project in one place, whether they are available from a local or network computer, ArcGIS Online, or an ArcGIS Enterprise portal.

 In the Catalog pane and catalog view, you can do the following:

 - Discover GIS content on local networks or your organization's portal.

 - Browse and search for layers to add to a map or analyze with a tool.

 - Favorite frequently used folder, database, and server connections.

 - Create and import maps, scenes, layouts, tasks, and other items.

 - Preview an item's data and create a thumbnail.